 - Twenty weeks after conception, the tooth buds of the adult teeth begin to form.

 How long does it take for teeth to grow in this stage, then?
-Usually, around 4-8 months, depending on the child.
+Usually, around 4 to 8 months, depending on the child.
 By 2 years of age, your child should have their full set of baby teeth in, ready for shedding.

 Permanent teeth eruption usually starts at 6 years of age

-Some years after your child gets their full set of primary teeth, you’d think they’d begin to shedding right away.
+Some years after your child gets their full set of primary teeth, you’d think they’d begin to shed right away.
 Not really, as it turns out.
-Permanent teeth eruption, after all, usually occurs at the same rate as your mouth development.
+Permanent tooth eruption, after all, usually occurs at the same rate as mouth development.